-If no eligible spouse survives or upon the death of the spouse, 80% of the member's accrued annuity will be paid to eligible children until age 21.
+If no eligible spouse survives or upon the death of If no eligible spouse survives or upon the death of the spouse, 80% of the member's accrued annuity will be paid to eligible children until age 21.

-If the death is duty related, there is no service requirement and the minimum annuity is 50% of the final average pay (FAP) to the surviving spouse or eligible children.
+requirement and the minimum annuity is 50% of the final average pay (FAP) to the surviving spouse the final average pay (FAP) to the surviving spouse or eligible children.